IMAGE CROPPER

 The downloaded image looks slightly soft.
 Why?

 If the crop is small (or the source image is low-res), the result can look softer.
-Try using a higher-resolution source image, choose PNG for sharp graphics, or increase JPG quality.
+Try a higher-resolution source image, choose PNG for sharp graphics, or increase JPG quality.

 My crop dimensions don’t match what I expected.